aragon/aragon-wiki/docs/jobs/openings/solidity.md

 ### How to apply

-- Write the code (deployable to the EVM), publish it on GitHub (public or private) and send link to repo plus any information you consider important to *jorge@aragon.one*, with the subject `Solidity opening application`.
+- Write the code (deployable to the EVM), publish it on GitHub (public or private) and send link to repo plus any information you consider important to *hiring@aragon.one*, with the subject `Solidity opening application`.

 - The code we are looking for could be comformant to the following interface.
 Feel free to remove/add any functions as you see fit: